Iambic pentameter: Reading in drama

 There is some debate over whether works such as Shakespeare's were originally performed with the rhythm prominent, or whether the rhythm was embedded in the patterns of contemporary speech.
 In either case, when read aloud, such verse naturally follows an iambic beat.
 Scholars have explained that there are few stage directions in Shakespeare "because the verse serves that purpose.
 The dramatic action of the lines is related to the physical action required."

-The rhythm of iambic pentameter was emphasised in Kenneth Branagh's 2000 production of Love's Labour's Lost, in a scene where the protagonists tap-dance to the "Have at you now, affection's men-at-arms" speech.
+The rhythm of iambic pentameter was emphasised in Sir Kenneth Branagh's 2000 production of Love's Labour's Lost, in a scene where the protagonists tap-dance to the "Have at you now, affection's men-at-arms" speech.
 In this case, each iamb is underscored with a flap step.